cosmos/relayer/README.md

    $ rly paths generate chain-a chain-b transfer --port=transfer
    ```

-10. Finally, we start the relayer on the path created in step (9).
+10. Finally, we start the relayer on the path created in Step 9.
 The relayer
     will periodically update the clients and listen for IBC messages to relay.

     ```shell